zagaran/sample-django-app/readme.md

    - If you find that the number of files collected by `python manage.py collectstatic` continues to grow, this may be a sign that you should consider deleting the generated files and the `staticfiles` directory and starting with a fresh `python manage.py collectstatic`.

+# TODO

+Write a setup script that does the following:

+* prompts the user for a project name and replaces instances of `[PROJECT]` with that name
+* prompts the user with each feature tag and removes the code between those feature tags or not
+* runs pip-compile
+* remakes migrations